Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 #### Step 5.2 Sub-test evaluation

-This step is to visualize which sub-test contributed to LOCATER signal
+This step is to visualize which sub-test contributed to LOCATER signal locally for the loci or specifically for the lead marker, and to what extend the adjustments and standardization changed the p-value.
+This would base on a `.rds` file that contain the p-value table for SMT and LOCATER for interested loci and a interested phenotype.

+The script is `followup/sub-test-evaluation.R`
+Output files are PDF files with Manhattan plots and bar charts.

 #### Step 5.3: Sprig object generation

 This is only useful when SD is the sub-test that boosted the LOCATER signal.

-Sprig object generation corresponds to scripts `/followup/???`. [add this][make sure to add the script for hap matrix]
+Sprig object generation corresponds to scripts `/followup/sprig_object_generation`.

 Input files of this step are: apart from the input files in step 5.1, we would also need the position of interested variant.

 Output files are various `.rds` files containing .... [add detail of this file format]

+#### Step 5.4: Sprig object visualization

+This is only useful when SD is the sub-test that boosted the LOCATER signal.

+Sprig object visualization corresponds to scripts `/followup/...`. [add this ]

+Input files of this step are: output files from step 5.4

+Output files are PDF files containing plots.

-#### Step 5.4: Residual analysis
+#### Step 5.5: Residual analysis

 This is only useful when SD is the sub-test that boosted the LOCATER signal.